Do you like it when your employees choose to stay instead of leave your company?

 - Introduction to benefit plans, which will most likely be conducted by HR again.

-- Review of safety, health, harassment, and other important company policies.
+- Review of safety and health standards, harassment, and other important company policies.

 Comparing Employee Onboarding to Employee Orientation